Skip to contents

 plot(s1, main = "initial solution", axes = FALSE)

-# note that although we use a penalty value of 0.01 as a placeholder,
+# and spatial fragmentation. note that we use a small penalty value

 problem(sim_pu_raster, sim_features) %>%